gludington/conditional-visibility/wiki/tutorial.md

     conditionTargets:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from sense active effect) conditionSources:string[]; // [OPTIONAL] force to apply the check only for these sources (you can set this but is used only from condition active effect) effectCustomId:string;  // [OPTIONAL] if you use the module 'DFreds Convenient Effects', you can associate a custom active effect by using the customId string of the DFred effect
-});
+    conditionTargetImage: string; // [OPTIONAL] string path to the image applied on target token and used from the source token (the one you click on) for replace only for that player with a special sight
+    conditionDistance: number; // [OPTIONAL] set a maximum distance for check the sight with this effect });
 ```